bgamari/ghc-wiki-import/more-depth.md

 - The GHC API and implementation of GHCi
 - A breakdown of the size of the various parts of the run-time system
 - Maybe something about the mathematical underpinnings of Haskell and GHC (though I get the feeling I'm the only one lacking a graduate math degree :-) )

+  - Perhaps a start would be a resource page on HaskellTypeTheory -- links to type theory courses around the world, survey articles, etc. But aside from type theory though, what else do you mean by "math underpinnings"?